 It seemed normal to have lunch at the Waterhead Hotel.
 It would be a great treat now.
 We split up into two groups for the afternoon, which is how I came to explore Rio with the Amazon pirates.

-It was so sweet of Gareth and Jean to give us presents.
+It was very kind of Gareth and Jean to give us presents.
 I wonder what happened to the pendant with the cross?
 It would be the height of fashion now.
 I remember Jean explaining that she wanted to give us a little bit of the Lake District to take home.
 This came in the form of a bedside lamp made out of a chunk of slate.
-Mine had a pink shade on top.
-I had it for years.
+Mine soon had a pink shade on top.
+I used it for years.

 The Ambleside Rushbearing Parade was amazing.
 I can see exactly why Arthur Ransome thought of Rio as the town on Titty’s chart.
 The festival was like a colourful Rio carnival.
 Crowds came out to watch as the procession came down the hill.
 If you click on the snap-shot Mum took above, you will find photographs of what it must have looked like when he was a boy with a brass band and everyone out in their best hats as they walked down to St Mary’s Church.